shrutibirarii/ecommerce-product-analytics-system/README.md

 👤 About

 I enjoy identifying patterns in data and translating them into structured, actionable insights.
 This project reflects my interest in building scalable analytics systems that bridge data engineering and machine learning.

+Note: Full dataset (~43MB) excluded to keep repository lightweight.
+A sample dataset is provided for demonstration.